transloadit/uppy/website/src/docs/instagram.md

 This value can be a `String`, a `Regex` pattern, or an `Array` of both.

 This is useful when you have your [Uppy Server](/docs/server) running on multiple hosts.
-Otherwise the default value should be good enough.
+Otherwise, the default value should be good enough.

 ### `locale: {}`